suffolklibraries/lgc/content/collections/events/dressing-elizabeth-1578.md

     content:
       -
         type: text
-        text: 'Visit the Long Melford Library and find out more about fashion in 1578!
+        text: 'Visit Long Melford Library and find out more about fashion in 1578!
 Meet Queen Elizabeth I and her Lady who will demonstrate how and why she wore her magnificent clothes.'
   -
     type: paragraph
     content: